 Yes, Alzar School is a 501c3 nonprofit organization that is officially registered with the State of Idaho and the IRS.
 Contributions to the school are tax deductible (check with your accountant to maximize your donation).
 It was approved as a 501c3 in April 2008.

 The school relies on a variety of sources for funding.
-Private donations make up a significant portion of our funding.
-Additionally, we are applying for numerous grants to support the school.
-We do charge students tuition.
-However, our courses are subsidized by the donations we collect.
+Private donations make up a significant portion of our funding, while grants and foundational contributions supplement other fundraising efforts.
+Families do pay tuition, however, tuition costs are mitigated for all students from the true costs of the experience due to the donations we receive.
+The amount of financial aid any family receives is determined based on need, and many students do receive financial aid each semester.
 We also seek to minimize tuition costs by drawing from passionate, committed volunteers whenever possible.

 Alzar School was founded in 2004 by Sean and Kristin Bierle.
 At that time, the school offered three-week expeditions within the United States, Mexico, and Chile.
 In the fall of 2012, the semester program was launched, and in 2015 Alzar School became an official member of the Semester Schools Network.